 'jet black' route 1 (Newbury to Reading via Thatcham and Woolhampton)

 'lime' routes 2 and 2a (Mortimer and AWE to Reading via Burghfield Common

 Services in the urban area of Purley, Tilehurst, Calcot and Fords Farm

 Bus stops poles, signs (also known as flags) and timetable display cases on other, subsidised, bus routes are the responsibility of West Berkshire Council.
 Please let the council's Transport Services Team know about any damage to these bus stops, or if you have a request for a new stop.

 If issues such as vandalism or anti-social behaviour affect a bus stop, they should reported to the police.

-If litter is a concern, you can report a problem with litter using our online form.
+If litter is a concern, you can using our online form.